The Hudson Abstract Reasoning Ability Test (a-rat 3r) assesses non-verbal intelligence and pattern recognition in abstract data.

-The a-rat 3r includes 12 questions, with 90 seconds given to answer each one.
+The a-rat 3r includes 30 questions, with 15 minutes to solve all questions.
 You will be presented with a sequence of shapes known as original figures and final figures, with the original figures changing in up to 5 ways, depending on which operations they underwent.

 Your job will be to identify which function key leads to which action, and then point to the final figure.
 Unlike other abstract reasoning tests you may have encountered in the past, the a-rat 3r will push your abstract thinking to the limit by asking you to follow numerous changes in different factors at the same time.